-Summing up what has been a long and unproductive ten years since the initial introduction of DAB into Canada, one radio executive candidly remarked:
+Summing up what had been an unproductive ten year period since the initial introduction of DAB into Canada, one radio executive candidly remarked:

 I believe it was a waste of time and money and we are still sitting here with nothing.
 I never understood (it).
 I said from day one there's no indication that consumers want replacement technology.
 They don't see our signal being as bad as we think they think it is.
 And I don't think we ever researched it correctly.
-In terms of our plan which was always to put our existing stations on a new platform and transition - waste of time, money and no demand.26
+In terms of our plan which was always to put our existing stations on a new platform and transition - waste of time, money and no demand (G. Slaight, personal communication, August 12, 2005).

-Michael McEwen, former CBC radio executive and past president of the World DAB Forum, described four conditions required for a successful transition to digital.
-The first condition is spectrum availability for the proposed new digital transmission environment.
+Michael McEwen, former CBC radio executive and past president of the World DAB Forum, has described four market conditions required for a successful transition to digital broadcasting (McEwen, 2005).
+The first is spectrum availability for the proposed new digital transmission environment.
 The second is a commitment from broadcasters to fill that spectrum.
 Thirdly, listeners need a value-added incentive to buy into the service with enhanced programming, data and ancillary services.
-And finally, a commitment is needed from the consumer electronics industry to ensure a near-ubiquitous supply of consumer electronic devices at affordable consumer prices.
-Unless these four conditions were met, each would in some way become a barrier to a successful transition.
-In the case of Canada, it could be argued that there was market failure in three out of the four.27 The assumption that the superior audio quality of DAB alone would drive the transition from analogue to digital, as CD had achieved a replacement of vinyl, was unfounded.
-Analogue broadcasting and FM in particular have proved remarkably robust and its quality such that the differentiation between DAB and good quality FM was not significant.
+And fourthly, a commitment is needed from the consumer electronics industry to ensure a near-ubiquitous supply of consumer electronic devices at affordable consumer prices.
+Failure to meet any one of these conditions creates a barrier to a successful transition.
+In the case of Canada's adoption of DAB, it could be argued that there was a failure in three out of the four (M.McEwen, personal communication, August 12, 2005).
+The assumption that the superior audio quality of DAB alone would drive the transition from analog to digital, as CD had achieved a replacement of vinyl, was unfounded.
+Analog broadcasting and FM in particular has proved remarkably robust and its quality such that the differentiation between DAB and good quality FM was not significant.
 Rather than replacement of one platform for another, the experience has in fact been over the period concerned an insatiable demand for new and additional services to the extent that capacity, particularly in FM, has been reached in most major markets.

-Despite this, most executives agree that DAB will have some role in the future of digital radio in Canada.
-If for no other reason than the fact that a network is in place and stations have been allocated valuable shares of L-Band spectrum, there is a sense that a number of potential future applications are possible for DAB in Canada.
-Following the lead of the proposed CHUM digital subscription service, many of the leading players in what is now a highly converged radio sector with four main corporations controlling the vast bulk of the industry are now well positioned to introduce new, value-added additional services as a spin-off from conventional core broadcasting business.
-The regulatory provision does not at present provide for such applications and given strict ownership rules operators are disincentivised from deviating from analogue broadcasting.
+Despite this, most radio executives agree that DAB will have some role in the future of digital radio in Canada.
+If for no other reason than the fact that a network is in place and stations have been allocated valuable shares of L-Band spectrum, an emerging consensus suggests that a number of potential future applications are possible for DAB in Canada.
+Following the lead of the proposed CHUM digital subscription service, many of the leading players in what is now a highly converged radio sector, with four main corporations controlling the vast bulk of the industry, are now well positioned to introduce new services as a spin-off from their conventional core broadcasting business.
+The barrier to such a development remains a regulatory provision that does not provide for such applications and strict ownership rules that discourage operators from deviating from analog broadcasting.